 Array formulas are another way to find special characters in Excel.
 They perform multiple calculations at once.
 Here’s a step-by-step guide:

-1. Use the IF function to check each character.
+function to check each character. - Apply the

 Example: